 As part of this internal review, it became evident that our external communication, and how we portray ourselves to our players, families, and the greater community was outdated.
 There was a disconnect between what we were actually doing in 2021 and what our logo, website, and brand said we did.

 Our brand has become one of the most well-known sports organisations in the country, and we are known across Scandinavia and the United States, as a leader in New Zealand Football.
 We needed to act like it!
 This is where Re:brand came into the picture.

 Through this process we realised where we wanted to go and how we wanted to get there. ‘reBrand:’ then helped us separate the wheat from the chaff.
-They built a practical plan forward.
-They told us what we needed to get done, how to do it, and walked with us (sometimes crawled) through the entire process.
+They built a practical plan forward and told us what we needed to get done, how to do it, and walked with us (sometimes crawled) through the entire process.

 With their experience and leadership, they understand in their soul how difficult a rebrand can be.
 It’s long, not efficient, and sometimes circular.
 CEOs and other executives of organisations have egos, we love the past, and can be hard- headed.

 There were probably times where we weren’t doing our part, but they stuck with us.
 Because of this, the final product has revolutionized a part of our organisation that needed help.
 We accomplished what we set out to do, by providing clarity to our stakeholders.
 Additionally, it’s given us a new fresh look that fully encapsulates everything that we do best as an organisation to prospective clients.

 In the 21st century, being able to connect with all your different stakeholders in the way you want is an art.
 An art, that if you can get right, will help assist your organisation in flywheel gains to your mission.

 Don’t get me wrong, branding is not everything.
 It is just one thing.
 But where our organisation was, it was exactly what we needed.
 We have Re:brand to thank for this.